voinoid/blog/data/tutor/michael.md

 rank: 1
 date: 2023.02.10
 tags: [Mathematics]
+keywords: mathematics, grade 8, grade 9, grade 10, grade 11, grade 12, online, in-person
 layout: TutorLayout
 active: true
 ---

 ## About

 I offer my enthusiasm and experience towards **Mathematics Tutoring**.
 I have 3 years of experience teaching within a classroom environment.
 This has allowed me to work closely with a large variety of learners and ways of thinking.
-I believe that my teaching expereince can help you to determine which Mathematical building blocks require additional attention.
+I believe that my teaching experience can help you to determine which Mathematical building blocks require additional attention.
 We can then work together in building a stable Mathematical foundation.
 I place a strong emphasis on understanding before answering specific types of questions; however, I still understand the importance of results in your Final Matric Exams.
 I look forward to talking more about Mathematics with you!

 ## Qualifications